Overview

 Speed Round

 Speed round are seen in Table II, Sec.
 1 formats and are judged solely on fastest time with lowest number of faults.
 The goal is to go clear with the fastest time.
-Obstacles must be clearly jumped at the working canter.
-Riders may gallop in between jumps.
 There is no second round following this type of class.
 Below are possible faults that may be assigned during a speed round.

 8 faults - refusal